Below are some frequently asked questions that we receive at Mountainfilm.

-A) Mountainfilm focuses on documentary film, art and ideas in the broad categories of adventure, activism, social justice, environment and culture, including an eclectic mix of films that celebrate indomitable spirit.
+Mountainfilm focuses on documentary film, art and ideas in the broad categories of adventure, activism, social justice, environment and culture, including an eclectic mix of films that celebrate indomitable spirit.
 Just because your film doesn’t include a mountain doesn’t mean it won’t work in our programming.
-Our Moving Mountains Symposium theme for 2019 is equity.
-We encourage filmmakers to submit films that discuss or address this topic, though the festival will feature films on a wide range of subjects.

-A) Films are processed through FilmFreeway and sent to our screening committee.
-Each film is viewed by at least two screening committee members.
-If the project is greenlit, it makes its way to the programming team who make the final call on if it will be part of the festival program.
+Films are processed through FilmFreeway and sent to our review team.
+Each film is viewed by at least two reviewers.
+If the project is greenlit, it makes its way to the programming team who makes the final call on if it will be part of the festival program.

-A) Our screening committee is comprised of 25-30 volunteers, including current and former Mountainfilm staff and board, festival alumni, filmmakers, programmers from other festivals and long-time Mountainfilm audience members.
+Our review team is comprised of volunteers, including current and former Mountainfilm staff and board, festival alumni, filmmakers, programmers from other festivals and long-time Mountainfilm audience members.

-A) Generally, about 120 (approximately 75% shorts and 25% feature-length) films are accepted into the festival which means we have roughly a 16% acceptance rate.
+Generally, about 120 (approximately 75% shorts and 25% feature-length) films are accepted into the festival which means we have roughly a 15% acceptance rate.
 That’s three times better than your chance of getting into an Ivy League College!